 Megan’s children were four and two when Aria passed away.

-Unfortunately, they saw Aria died and it was traumatic as anyone could imagine.
+Unfortunately, they saw Aria die, and it was traumatic as anyone could imagine.
 As a result, the kids went through therapy as well.

 There’s a thing called play therapy.
 So they just play with their therapist.
 And the therapist watches their behaviors and what comes up.
 And just kind of doesn’t really interfere a ton, but she watches and sees what’s going on because that’s how kids get out their trauma and grief is through play.